 - Step-by-step registration instructions are here.

-- Course offerings for Fall 2023 are available on the website of the Office of the Registrar and in Memorial Self-Service.
+- Course offerings for Winter 2024 are available on the website of the Office of the Registrar and in Memorial Self-Service.

 - Be prepared to register at your assigned registration time.
 Some courses may be at capacity if students attempt to register after their assigned registration times.